 In the midst of a culture that emphasizes physical identity from every angle, Valure is an exhibit that exists to portray the social issues surrounding the females of today.
-This exhibit by Gamut Gallery, located across from North Central’s Kingsriter Hall has been about a little over a year in the making for gallery director, Jade Patrick, and manager Cassie Garner.
+This exhibit by Gamut Gallery, located across from North Central’s Kingsriter Building has been about a little over a year in the making for gallery director Jade Patrick and manager Cassie Garner.

 “We’re doing this show because we believe in the beauty and talent of the artwork that these women are making,” Patrick said.
 “We feel strongly about the message that is spoken in here when all of these artists’ work are in the same room.”